Painting: Waldemar Flaig, Star of Bethlehem,1920

 The feast of Epiphany is the fulfillment of what is prophesied by Isaiah.
-Darkness covered the earth and thick darkness was over the peoples, that was when the blazing sun had gone and when nothing shone upon the life.
+Darkness covered the earth and thick darkness was over the people, that was when the blazing sun had gone and when nothing shone upon the life.
 But the grace came down to the universe, the twinkle divine star aroused in the darkest and showed its light brightly like a diamond in the sky.
 Light casted out the darkness.
 Jesus Christ was the star who rose upon them and his glory appeared over them.
-No more fear and coward.
+Since that moment, there were no more fear and coward.

 The magi were the men who sought the truth, who came for Jesus’s light, and Jesus’s love.
 When the bright star was above, they knew that it was a sign of divinity.
 They were intellectual people because they were astrologers who investigated the star but they were also men of faith.
 They just followed the star and made a long and far journey to Jerusalem to worship Jesus.
 The Magi from the east came to Jerusalem and asked, “Where is the one who has been born king of the Jews?
 We saw his star when it rose and have come to worship him”.

 The attitude of the magi was different from the attitude of Herod and the teachers of the law-priests.
-The Herod response was hatred and destructive because Herod was only fearful that this infant would steal his throne.
+Herod’s response was hateful and destructive because Herod was only fearful that this infant would steal his throne.
 The Herod refers to the Christian who is the doer of evil and of crime.
 Meanwhile, the teachers of the law-priest were more interested in their own business which makes them blind and indifferent even though the scripture has revealed it clearly.
-They were reluctant to meet and indeed to worship Jesus because of their status, their arrogance.
-The teachers of the law and the priests pinpoint to the Christians who are so ambitious in seeking power, money so that they are reluctant to worship Jesus; they are the worshiper of money, of power, of pleasure.
+They were reluctant to meet and indeed worship Jesus because of their status, and their arrogance.
+The teachers of the law and the priests pinpoint the Christians who are so ambitious in seeking power, and money so that they are reluctant to worship Jesus; they are the worshiper of money, power, of pleasure.
 The question for us is who are we?
-Are we the magi, or the Herod or the teachers of the law-priest?
+Are we the magi, or the Herod, or the teachers of the law-priest?